kekyo/MarkTheRipper/README.md

 Using `relative` to calculate the path will work correctly how the HTML output by MarkTheRipper is deployed on any server.
 This will be safer than using the reference path for hard-coded URLs.

-The details of the function keywords are explained in later chapters.

 ----